sfigg/commercialization-public/docset/customize/mdm/bitlocker-csp.md

 </SyncML>
 ```

-<p style="margin-left: 20px">Data type is string.
+<p style="margin-left: 20px">Data type is integer.
 Supported operations are Add, Get, Replace, and Delete.</p>

 <a href="" id="requiredeviceencryption"></a>**RequireDeviceEncryption**

 <p style="margin-left: 20px">Allows the administrator to require encryption to be turned on by using BitLocker\Device Encryption.</p>

-<p style="margin-left: 20px">Sample value for this node to enable this policy: 1.
+<p style="margin-left: 20px">Data type is integer.
+Sample value for this node to enable this policy: 1.
 Disabling this policy will not turn off the encryption on the system card, but the user will no longer be prompted to turn it on.</p>

 <p style="margin-left: 20px">If you want to disable this policy use the following SyncML:</p>